-There are some other medications that may help, too.
-Spironolactone (Aldactone) is a prescription diuretic that also tames the action of DHT, and climetidine (Tagamet) is a drug used to treat stomach ulcers, but it may also help with female pattern hair loss.
+There are some other medications that may help too.
+Spironolactone (Aldactone) is a prescription diuretic that also tames the action of DHT, and cimetidine (Tagamet) is a drug used to treat stomach ulcers, but it may also help with female pattern hair loss.
 Again, it’s best to talk to your doctor about these.

-The topical antifungal treatment called “Nizoral/Ketoconazole” may also help reduce male hormones, slowing hair loss.
+The topical antifungal treatment called ketoconazole (Nizoral) may also help reduce male hormones, slowing hair loss.
 It’s often found in hair-loss treatment shampoos.

 10 Natural Ways to Regrow Hair

-If you’re suffering from androgenetic alopecia, natural treatments may not help as much as you’d like, but since they do not create side effects, they’re always worth a try.
-The may help slow it down, and make it easier for you maintain the health and thickness of the hair you do have.
+If you’re suffering from androgenetic alopecia, natural treatments may not help as much as you’d like.
+However, since they do not create side effects, they’re always worth a try.
+They may help slow it down and make it easier for you to maintain the health and thickness of the hair you do have.

 - Try saw palmetto: There is some preliminary research indicating that saw palmetto may help slow or stop hair loss.
-In one 2014 study, researchers found that men who massaged a hair lotion containing saw palmetto into the scalp daily for four months increased hair count by 11.9 percent—to the point that about half of the patients noticed a difference.
+In one 2014 study, researchers found that men who massaged a hair lotion containing saw palmetto into the scalp daily for 4 months increased hair count by 11.9 percent — to the point that about half of the patients noticed a difference.
 Saw palmetto is believed to block the effects of DHT.
 A small study also reported improvement in men taking an oral supplement.

 - Use aloe vera: If you have dandruff, psoriasis, or other conditions that affect your scalp, rubbing aloe vera into it a few times a week may help.
 It can unblock hair follicles so that hair can grow more easily.